xeolabs/xeometry-guide/viewerBookmarks.md

 }
 ````

 For compactness, a bookmark only saves viewer state that differs from the defaults.
-Therefore, our bookmark only saved
+Therefore, our bookmark only contains
 the updates that we programmed, such as the camera position, the model we loaded, its rotation, and the two objects that
 we made transparent.